Single-unit study

 LQN103 Genetic Technologies

-Genomic scientists need to understand key molecular technologies which can be applied for clinical or research purposes.
-Scientists also need to be knowledgeable about how to interpret these results in order to communicate them to colleagues and referring physicians.
-Clinicians requesting and/or interpreting genetic test results for their patients need to be familiar with these concepts.
+Fundamental and advanced concepts in cell and molecular biology are covered in order to fully appreciate the principles of disease pathogenesis, and diagnostic methodologies in order to apply them.
+Genomic scientists need to know how to interpret molecular test results in order to communicate them to colleagues and referring physicians.
+Clinicians requesting and/or interpreting genetic test results for their patients also need to be familiar with these concepts.

 LQN203 Ethical, Legal and Social Issues in Genetics and Genomics

-This unique interdisciplinary unit is specifically designed for students to gain in-depth perspectives of the ethical implications of genetics and genomics.
+This unique interdisciplinary unit is specifically designed for students to gain in-depth perspectives of the ethical implications of genetics and genomics including the additional considerations which apply to genetic testing related to Aboriginal and Torres Strait Islander Peoples.
 In this unit, you will explore the ethical, legal, and social implications surrounding the practice of clinical genetics, medical testing, and scientific research.
 By examining these crucial issues, you will gain valuable insights into the complexities that govern the field and understand how you can contribute to shaping responsible and equitable practices in genetics.

 LSB111 Understanding Disease Concepts